-An example calculation including a method to estimate the thermal conductivity of a joint is given at the end of this section (see Section12.6).

 Joint Electrical Conductivity

 The requirements for good electrical conductivity are similar to those for thermal conductivity.
 The necessary interface area is normally small.
 Thus, a single small fastener, properly preloaded, and standard washer generally provide adequate clamping force and sufficiently low electrical contact resistance.
 Typical examples of this type of joint are given in Figure 10-2.